-Why You Need A Forensic Accountant For Your Divorce And Financial Settlement
+Why You Need a Forensic Accountant for Divorce Settlements

 What can a forensic accountant do for my divorce proceedings?

 While divorce is often an emotionally trying experience, at its core, it’s a matter of ending a contract between two parties.
 One of the most contentious aspects of divorce involves financial matters.
-In some cases, attorneys or private parties hire forensic accountants to uncover assets and to provide an expert testimony at their divorce hearing.
+In some cases, you can hire forensic accountants to calculate assets and provide expert testimony at the divorce hearing.

 Financial settlements during a divorce

 Another financial issue that may occur during the divorce is the higher-earning spouse attempting to understate income in order to reduce child or spousal support payments.
-Spouses may also try to hide assets so that they will not be subject to division during the divorce.
-A forensic accountant can also help with this kind of scenario.
+Forensic accounting could be beneficial in this scenario, as they should be able to calculate and disclose the correct financial situation for each spouse to aid in the settlement.

 - Mutual funds